chokori/AnalogExif/README.md

 ## 📦 Dependencies

+*(Both Exiv2 and Expat are automatically managed through vcpkg — no manual installation required.)*
 - Exiv2 0.28.0 with features:
   - `bmff`
   - `png`
   - `xmp`
 - Expat 2.7.4

 - QT6.11
+*Qt is **not** installed automatically.
+You must install Qt 6.11 manually and set the `QTDIR` environment variable.*

 ## Build